 One fact today is undeniable: the vast majority of leads will visit your website before they interact in any other way with your dealership.
 Your website is your business front, and it makes your first impression.

-Your website must be functional so leads can research your inventory.
-And it must be mobile responsive so they can navigate it on their phones.
+Your website must be functional so leads can research your inventory, and it must be mobile responsive so they can navigate it on their phones.

-Beyond that, you want clean, professional design that creates a sense of trust in your brand.
+Beyond that, you want a clean, professional design that creates a sense of trust in your brand.
 Here is an example from Marketing 360’s UXI® template:

 Important Idea: Use Online Chat